cloudmesh/cloudmesh1/doc/source/cm-shell.rst

 starting vms

-listng status of all started vmsd across all clouds
+listing status of all started vms across all clouds

-ssh login -> can not be don with pytho sha but must be done with os.system
+ssh login -> can not be done with python sha but must be done with os.system